 Applicants choose specific hunts by date and location and sort these choices by preference.
 You will not be awarded an area different from the one(s) you requested.
 Do not specify choices unless you are interested in attending those hunts.

 The system always awards applicants with the highest priority first.
 If the applicant’s first choice is available, it is awarded.
 The program then moves on to the next applicant’s first choice.
 If the applicant’s first choice is not available, the program moves to that applicant's second choice, either awarding that selection if available (and moving on to the next hunter), or if not available, the program moves to the third choice, etc.

-After the first attempt to award each hunter a permit, the system repeats the drawing process, going through remaining choices until it has awarded all available permits.
+After the first attempt to award each hunter a permit, the system repeats the drawing process, going through the remaining choices until it has awarded all available permits.
 Applicants choose how many drawings they would like to participate in when applying.
 Each drawing applied for affords you the opportunity to be drawn for a permit.
 If you enter one drawing, the maximum number of permits you are eligible to be awarded is one.
 If you enter two drawings, the maximum number of permits you are eligible to be awarded is two permits.

 Unless you are a Sportsman (Type 004), Lifetime License holder or seniors possessing a Type 167, the cost is $12.00 non-refundable for each permit applied for.
 Example: The “Maximum Awarded Permits” for WMA Big Game is two, meaning two drawings are held for the same pool of applicants.
 You may choose to enter the one drawing, you will only be eligible for one permit and the cost will be $12.00, plus any applicable fees.
 If you enter two drawings, you will be eligible for two permits and the cost will be $24.00, plus any fees.
 You must choose the number of drawings, party information, and hunt choices on one application.
 Please see the instruction sheet for the hunt you are interested in for additional information.